Zireael-N/PNGStego/README.md

 $ make
 ```

-To install it you can use:
+To install it as a system app you can use:

 ```bash
 $ sudo make install